pw4rn3r/ECE382/labs/lab3/index_test.md

 A hard copy of this Mega Prelab is required to be turned in.
 Answers should not be handwritten.
 The timing diagram may be NEATLY drawn by hand with the assistance of a straightedge on engineering paper.

 ### Delay Subroutine
 In lab3_given.asm, you have the header for a subroutine, but there is no code.
 Write a subroutine that will create a 160ms delay.
-Show your analysis that proves the delay is indeed very close to 160 ms.
+Show your analysis that proves the delay is indeed very close to 160 ms.  Note: the clock rate is set to 8 MHz (see the first two lines of initMSP).

 ### ILI9341 LCD BoosterPack